-Rape and Domestic Violence: The law prohibits rape of women, but it does not address spousal rape.
-St. Kitts and Nevis continues to utilize an antibuggery statute to address male rape.
-Anecdotal evidence suggested that rape–including spousal rape–was a serious and pervasive problem.
-Penalties for rape range from two years’ imprisonment for incest between minors to life imprisonment for statutory rape or incest with someone under 16 years of age.
-Indecent assault has a maximum penalty of seven years’ imprisonment.
+Rape and Domestic Violence: The law classifies sexual violence, rape, and incest as serious offenses, provides protection for victims of domestic violence, and establishes appropriate penalties for perpetrators.
+The law prohibits rape of women but does not address spousal rape.
+St. Kitts and Nevis continued to utilize an “unnatural offenses” statute to address male rape.
+Anecdotal evidence suggested that rape, including spousal rape, was a serious problem.
+Penalties for rape range from two years’ imprisonment for incest between minors to life imprisonment.
+Indecent assault has a maximum penalty of 10 years’ imprisonment.
 Those arrested and prosecuted for rape and indecent assault received strict sentences.

 There was no crisis hotline.
-The Department of Gender Affairs advocated for a more effective method of reporting domestic violence and sexual assault, including establishing a complaints and response protocol.
+The Ministry of Gender Affairs continued to advocate for a more effective method of reporting domestic violence and sexual assault, including establishing a complaints and response protocol.
 The department also coordinated counseling for survivors of abuse and fielded officers who maintained contact with civil society organizations, prisons, and schools.

 Discrimination: The law provides women the same legal status and rights as men, and the government effectively enforced it.
 The law requires equal remuneration, and women and men generally received equal salaries for comparable jobs.
 Women had equal access to leadership roles in the private and public sectors.

 Birth Registration: Children acquire citizenship by birth in the country, and all children are registered at birth.
-Children born to citizen parents abroad may be registered by either of their parents.
+Children born to citizen parents abroad may be registered by either parent.

 Child Abuse: Child abuse remained a major problem.
-According to the government, neglect was the most common form of abuse, while physical abuse, including sexual molestation, also remained prevalent and widespread.
+According to the government, neglect was the most common form of abuse, while physical abuse, including sexual molestation, also remained prevalent.

 In child abuse cases, the law allows children to testify against their alleged attackers using remote technologies such as Skype.
 Other solutions, such as placing a physical barrier in the courtroom, were also employed to assist victims.
 Moreover, the Ministries of Social Services and Education collaborated on programs to curb child abuse, including modifying the primary school curriculum and designating a child abuse awareness month in November.